 Tanks, trenches, and brunch in the rain

-On our last day, we visited the Tank Museum — an unexpectedly fascinating place.
+On our last day, we visited the Tank Museum in Bovington — an unexpectedly fascinating place.
 Elaine even narrated our video below under the slogan “Mums like tanks too!”

 It was pouring with rain that morning and we were ravenous.
 The museum café surprised us with a cracking all-day brunch — sausage, egg, bacon… with chips.
 Proper comfort food.
 We braved the rain to watch the live tank demo, stomped through a trench reconstruction, and the boys were mesmerised by the gift shop’s mountain of model kits, mugs, and military books.